 Try Our Exclusive Room Finder

 To help you find the best Disney resort room possible,

 we've mapped and taken photographs of the view from every single room on

 Filter by metrics like accessibility, sound level, and walking distance to transportation.
 We'll give you detailed results, including a room view photo and room request text specifically formatted for Walt Disney World's reservation system!

 Disney's BoardWalk Villas Overview

-On Crescent Lake across from the Yacht & Beach Club Resorts, the BoardWalk Inn is another of the Walt Disney World Deluxe resorts.
-The complex is a detailed replica of an early-20th-century Atlantic coast boardwalk.
+Across from the Yacht & Beach Club Resorts, the BoardWalk Inn is another of the Walt Disney World Deluxe resorts.
+The complex is a detailed replica of an early-20th-century Atlantic coast BoardWalk.
 Facades of hotels, diners, and shops create an inviting and exciting waterfront skyline.
 In reality, the BoardWalk Inn & Villas are a single integrated structure behind the facades.
-Restaurants and shops occupy the boardwalk level, while accommodations rise up to six stories above.
+Restaurants and shops occupy the BoardWalk level, while accommodations rise up to six stories above.
 Painted bright red and yellow along with weathered pastel greens and blues, the BoardWalk resorts are the only Disney hotels that use neon signage as architectural detail.
-The complex shares a pool having an old-fashioned amusement-park theme (there are also two quiet pools).
+The complex shares a pool with an old-fashioned amusement park theme (there are also two quiet pools).